 - Weight loss.

 A stomach ulcer can affect people of different ages.
-If left untreated, the ulcer might get worse and result in bleeding or even a hole in the stomach.
+If left untreated, the ulcer might get worse and result in a bleeding ulcer or even a hole in the stomach.

-Fortunately, there are several natural remedies to get rid of stomach ulcer.
-These home remedies protect and strengthen the stomach lining against stomach acids.
+Fortunately, there are several home remedies to get rid of stomach ulcer.
+These home remedies for stomach ulcer protect and strengthen the stomach lining against stomach acids.